-- 1. Federal College Work-Study (CWS) Program: This program provides for students who have great financial need and who must earn a part of their educational expenses.
+- Federal College Work-Study (CWS) Program: This program provides for students who have great financial need and who must earn a part of their educational expenses.
 A student may apply if she or he is enrolled at least half-time as a graduate or undergraduate student. - In arranging a job and determining how many hours a week the student may work under this program, the financial aid officer takes into account (1) need for financial assistance; (2) class schedule; and (3) health and academic progress.
 In general, the salary received is equal to the current minimum wage.
 Apply through the Financial Aid Office at AUM.
 This office is responsible for determining eligibility and for arranging the job. - 2.
 Federal Perkins Loans: These loans are for students who are enrolled at least half-time (5 hours) and who need a loan to meet educational expenses. - Loans are interest-free until the student completes or discontinues his or her college studies.
 Repayment begins six months after the student graduates or leaves school.
 Additional deferment is granted to students entering the military service or Peace Corps.
-The repayment period may extend over a period of 10 years at 5% noncumulative interest rate.
-The student must apply through the University's Financial Aid Office.
-Loan cancellations are available to teachers in Head Start Programs, low-income areas, and special education.

-The Perkins Loan is for both undergraduate and graduate students.

-- 3. Federal Stafford Loans: This program enables a student to borrow directly from a bank, credit union, savings and loan association, or any other participating lender that is willing to make the loan. - Application can be made by a student enrolled at least half-time (5 hours).
+The repayment period may extend over a period of 10 years at 5% noncumulative interest rate. - The student must apply through the University's Financial Aid Office.
+Loan cancellations are available to teachers in Head Start Programs, low-income areas, and special education. - The Perkins Loan is for both undergraduate and graduate students. - 3.
+Federal Direct Stafford Loans: This program enables a student to borrow directly from the U.S. Department of Education. - Application can be made by a student enrolled at least half-time (5 hours).
 The maximum amount allowed per year is \$8,500.
 The total amount allowed for graduate or professional school is \$65,500 (including any undergraduate loans).
-A variable interest rate is based on the 91-day T-bill rate plus 3.10%, not to exceed 9%. - 4.
-Federal Unsubsidized Loans: This program is intended for those student borrowers who do not qualify for federal interest benefits.
-Students borrow directly from a bank, credit union, savings and loan association, or any other participating lender that is willing to make the loan. - Application can be made by a student enrolled at least half-time (5 hours).
+A variable interest rate is based on the 91-day T-bill rate plus 3.10%, not to exceed 9%, - 4.
+Federal Direct Unsubsidized Loans: This program is intended for those student borrowers who do not qualify for federal interest benefits.
+Students borrow directly from the U.S. Department of Education. - Application can be made by a student enrolled at least half-time (5 hours).
 The maximum amount allowed per year is \$8,500, and the total amount allowed for graduate or professional school is \$65,500 (including any undergraduate loans).
-The variable interest rate is based on the 91-day T-bill plus 3.10%, not to exceed 9%.
-The student is responsible for paying all interest while in school. - 5.
-AUM Emergency Loan Fund: This program is available to undergraduate or graduate students taking 12 hours or more at AUM.
+The variable interest rate is based on the 9 l-day T-bill plus 3.10%, not to exceed 9%.
+The student is responsible for paying all interest while in school.

+5. AUM Emergency Loan Fund: This program is available to undergraduate or graduate students whose tuition is paid and who are taking 12 hours or more at AUM.
 Normally up to \$100 can be approved in the case of unforeseen circumstances, such as an accident, for which prior planning would have been impossible.
 Students obtaining emergency loans will have up to three months to repay without interest.
 An interest rate of 1% per month will be charged on the unpaid balance of overdue loans.